Mikejo5000/vsts-docs-pr/docs/index.md

                         </ul>
 <a id="devops-services-supplemental" />
 <h2>Azure Devops Supplemental Services</h2>
-<p>Share information and gain insight using the supplemental services available to all Azure DevOps Services such as Wikis, Dashboards, and Analytics. </p>
+<p>Share information and gain insights into your projects using the supplemental services available to all Azure DevOps Services such as Wikis, Dashboards, and Analytics. </p>
                         <a href="#overview">Overview</a>
                         <ul id="overview" class="cardsA">
                             <li>